 2. Match your sleep position to your joint pain.
 Have a sore joint in your neck?
 Rest your head on a flat pillow so your cervical spine is in a neutral position.
 Those with low back joint pain might find relief by sleeping on their back or side with their knees and hips flexed at a 90-degree angle.
 If you have hip joint stiffness, sleeping on your side with a pillow between your legs is a good idea.

 You can get more ideas on finding the right sleep posture for your spine in Position Yourself for Sound Sleep with Back Pain.

 3. A firm mattress and supportive pillow may help.
 A firm mattress will support your body and help ease pain.
 Pillows are also important to acquiring good sleep, and lumbar and cervical pillows can help cushion tender joint pain points.

 4. Move some morning tasks to the night before.
 Joint pain is the worst first thing in the morning, so do yourself a favor and complete some of your morning tasks the night before, such as fixing your lunch, choosing your outfit, prepping breakfast, or packing your work bag.
 The extra time will reduce your morning stress and allow you to gently ease into your day.

 5. Sneak in a morning stretch session.
 With the time you save by moving some morning to-dos to the night before, you can do some gentle stretching to start your day.
-Even with a good night’s sleep the night before, doing some stretches before you even get out of bed will help minimize pain and allow you to gradually prepare your body for movement.
-Follow your stretch session up with a hot shower to soothe stiff joints, and you’ll feel ready to take on the day.
+Even with a good night’s sleep, doing some stretches before you get out of bed will help minimize pain and allow you to gradually prepare your body for movement.
+Follow up your stretch session with a hot shower to soothe stiff joints, and you’ll feel ready to take on the day.